kritanjalijain/algorithm_visualizer/README.md

 ## Built With
 * Languages - python
-* GUI Library - Tkinter
+* Libraries - Tkinter, pygame

 ## Setup and Installation
 * Clone the repository